 The severity of an asthma attack can escalate rapidly, so it's important to treat these symptoms immediately once you recognize them.

 Without immediate treatment, during a severe attack, your breathing will become more labored, and wheezing will be louder.
-If you use a peak flow meter at this time, the reading will probably be below 50%.

 If you are experiencing an asthma attack, follow the "red zone" or emergency instructions in the asthma action plan immediately.
-An asthma attack may be life-threatening, and you may need immediate medical attention.
+An asthma attack may be life threatening, and you may need immediate medical attention.